Co-operative Education and Industrial Internship Program

 Intake into our program happens each fall term through a series of steps and activities, including info sessions, an interview and support with your application to help prepare you for your work terms.

-- Watch for an email from the Dean’s office inviting all eligible students to apply (early September)
+- Watch for an email from the Engineering Co-op/IIP Office inviting all eligible students to apply in early September.

-- Email Emma ;to gain access to our online application in the Engineering Co-op/IIP portal in Career Connect.
-Include your student number and department in your email
+- Email us at Engineeringcoop@umanitoba.ca to gain access to our online application on the Engineering Co-op/IIP portal in UM Connect.
+Include your student number and department in your email.

-- Complete the online Application Package (before October 28)
+- Complete the online Application Package before October 26th.

 - Receive approval of documents from your Co-op Coordinator

-- Receive an invite (or link) to our mandatory Orientation Session
+- Receive an invite to our mandatory Orientation Session

-- Review the Orientation Session (virtual for 2020 intake), sign and submit your acceptance agreement to your Co-op Coordinator
+- Review the Orientation Session, sign and submit your acceptance agreement to your Co-op Coordinator

-- Register and attend our mandatory interview workshop (virtual for February 2021 – stay tuned for our January 2022 plans)
+- Register and attend our mandatory interview workshop.

 These steps are mandatory before acceptance into Co-op/IIP is granted.
 If you miss a deadline or a required sessions/workshop acceptance will be delayed.
 Some sessions are offered each term, others are only offered once a year.